elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 ### log

-The Microsoft SQL Server `log` dataset parses error logs created by Microsoft SQL server.
+The Microsoft SQL Server `log` dataset parses error logs created by the Microsoft SQL server.

 An example event for `log` looks as following: